vga-usask/VGA-Graphs/README.md

 node script/5_generate-vector-tiles.js --cluster-distance=20
 ```

 The other two options are used in addition to --cluster-distance.
-The following command will create a graph identical to the command above but it will not drop the lines associated with dropped nodes:
+The following command will make a graph where all of the edges are visible at all zoom levels, but the nodes are still dropped the same as if --leave-lines was not present.
 ```sh

 node script/5_generate-vector-tiles.js --cluster-distance=20 --leave-lines